STUAAAAAAAAAART/mayaNodeToPython/notes.md

 ```
 > the aim of the output is to be human-editable, so having each item in the nodeList be directly assigned an index means that i could edit, reorder, or delete values in an index, and the rest of the list are still maintained. this is important for further commands below using items in the `nodeList` for inputs

+## why not make it write a script to use a loop to handle all the mc.createNode() commands?

+> again, i'm wanting the flexibiity to reorder the operations while editing the output to containerise a rigging operation. it's a lot easier this way to ensure something gets made and set up absolutely before the rest or a particular node, and also a tangible way to merge two node operations into one (e.g. merging the creation of two network nodes holding two separate attributes into one after the output)

 ## why the use of openMaya for selection instead of mc.ls(sl=True)?

 > openMaya's `MSelectionList` returns a pointer to the DG/DAG object, which allows me to rename a node without having to worry about reflecting the name change elsewhere in the other variables or lists
 >
-> it's less relevant here because of the runtime-only nature of the script (i.e. states aren't important or remembered between runs), but it's more of a force of habit i'd like to keep as much as i can
+> it's less relevant here in the main script stage, because of the runtime-only nature of the script (i.e. states aren't important or remembered between runs), but it's more of a force of habit i'd like to keep as much as i can

 ## why not use openMaya to create nodes?